 Of course, you can do what many Rancilio users do:

 However, I’m not a big fan of this workflow for several reasons:

 - You have to purge a substantial amount of water and steam to get the boiler to the correct brewing temperature.
 It feels like unnecessary work.

-- If you use a particular bottled water or soften water yourself to protect your machine, purging is an expensive activity in the long run.
+- If you use a particular bottled water or soften water with a Brita jug to protect your machine from scale (which you ought to do!), purging is an expensive activity in the long run.

 - Also, if you want to pour latte art, you have to keep grooming your milk while dealing with the temperature and prepping/pulling the shot.

 I’m not saying that you can’t become a master at this and get a good workflow down (I’ve certainly seen YouTube videos of it), but to me, it’s a bit faffy.

 Of course, this process is more noticeable if you’re making a lot of milk drinks.
 Then it’s a lot of surfing back and forth.

 But what if you’re mostly drinking espresso?
 Well, it’s better, but you’ll still have to do some temperature surfing.
 More modern espresso machines have a PID temperature controller, which will give excellent temperature stability down to a single digit.

 But since the Rancilio Silvia has a thermostat, it will repeatedly fluctuate over and under the desired brew temperature.
 So if you want to brew at the same temperature every time, it’s required to purge some water and then wait for the boiler to reactivate.
 Once it shuts off, you can brew immediately, and you should have a relatively temperature-stable shot.